 Between the heat and the uneven pavement, Kuala Lumpur is not an easy city to walk around.
 As we cover some ground in our 3 Day Itinerary KL – it’s essential to have the right travel shoes!

-Don’t forget to pack a pair of lightweight and comfortable walking shoes for your trip.
-I (Sarah) have traveled with these shoes by Columbia and Reef.
+I (Sarah) have traveled with these shoes by New Balance and Reef.
 Kris prefers wearing these shoes by Merrell or these by Sanuk.

 Travel Camera

-We’re certain you’ll be snapping tons of photos during your KL trip.
-Rather than relying on your mobile phone to capture the sights, upgrade to an actual camera.
+Rather than relying on your phone, upgrade to an actual camera.
 We travel with a Canon Rebel, which comes with a robust kit of accessories, takes amazing photos and is a great budget camera option.

 KL Map and Guidebook